Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 But that said, it does argue that there is certainly some things that they want to drill down on.

-I would say that it means if things are really clear, in which case they're just buttoning up some last steps, and they are going to come back tomorrow with something that they've already come to a conclusion on, or I think more likely, as you said, to some dissent.
+I would say that it means if things are really clear, in which case they're just buttoning up some last steps, and they are going to come back tomorrow with something that they've already come to a conclusion on, or I think more likely, as you said, there's some dissent.

 And they're going over some specific aspects of this.